SriAchary/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex1_AttackSim_Phishing_attack.md

 13. The **Microsoft landing page** appears in the pane on the right.
 This provides an example of what the landing page will look like when someone experiences a phishing attack.
 Review the features of this landing page, and then close **Microsoft landing page** pane.

-14. On the On the **Training landing page**, note the text that appears in the **Header** and **Body** fields.
+14. On the **Training landing page**, note the text that appears in the **Header** and **Body** fields.
 This is the text that you saw when you previewed the Microsoft landing page.
 Change the values of these fields to something different, and then select the **Preview page** button again.
 In the **Microsoft landing page** that appears in the pane on the right, you should see the changes that you made to the header and body text fields.
 Close the **Microsoft landing page** pane when you're done reviewing.

 15. Select **Next**.